dannydeezy/hive-mind/README.md

 sudo iex -S mix
 ```

 Note - this starts an HTTPS server at localhost port 443.
-If you want to run locally without `sudo` or HTTPS, you'll need to message around with some of the config options.
+If you want to run locally without `sudo` or HTTPS, you'll need to mess around with some of the config options.
 DM me on Twitter with questions!